 It can be used for short and aggressive trail loops or long and steady XC rides and adventures.
 Like all other builds, this one can also carry a lot of water and gear and sustain you for long periods of time.

-High-tech MTB solutions come at a low price nowadays, and you can take advantage of it with Salsa Rangefinder SX Eagle 29.
+High-tech MTB solutions come at a low price nowadays, and you can take advantage of it with Salsa Rangefinder Advent X 29.

 Salsa Rangefinder models are characterized by sloping top tubes that provide lots of standover clearance, so inseam length shouldn’t be a problem even for very short riders.